Nursing

 9. Student must meet the essential functions and technical standards required for nursing as documented at www.wallacestate.edu/nursing - see Nursing Essential Functions.

 10. A minimum 18 ACT composite score (National or Residual) is required for admission consideration.
-Proof of score must be submitted with the nursing application verification sheet.
+Proof of score must be uploaded to the nursing application.

 11. Applicants for the Mobility program must have been awarded an AAS Degree and are currently licensed as an Emergency Medical Services-Paramedic, Diagnostic Imaging (ARRT), Diagnostic Medical Sonographer, Medical Laboratory Technician, Occupational Therapy Assistant, Physical Therapist Assistant, Respiratory Therapist or awarded a certificate and licensed as a Practical Nurse in the State of Alabama prior to application.